Cruises we've taken . . . and loved!

 Seabourn Legend

-We're to be back on Seabourn (for the first time since 2002).
-This time we'll do the Italian Riviera cruising from Monte Carlo, Monaco to St Tropez, France; Bonifacio, Corsica, France; Cagliari, Italy; Trapani, Italy; Xlendi Gozo, Malta; Vlletta, Malta; Lipari, Italy; Sorrento, Italy; Ponza, Italy; and returning to Civitavecchia (Rome), Italy.
-Seabourn is definitely a class act, and we're looking forward to another Med cruise on the Legend.
-Also a great reason for a couple of days in Monte Carlo and in Rome.
+We were back on Seabourn (for the first time since 2002).
+This time we did the Italian Riviera cruising from Monte Carlo, Monaco to St Tropez, France; Bonifacio, Corsica, France; Cagliari, Italy; Trapani, Italy; Xlendi Gozo, Malta; Vlletta, Malta; Lipari, Italy; Sorrento, Italy; Ponza, Italy; and returning to Civitavecchia (Rome), Italy.
+Seabourn was definitely a class act, and we're looking forward to another Med cruise with them.
+It was also a great reason for a couple of days in Monte Carlo and in Rome.

 SeaDream I